 The level of training required by your needs and the state can have an impact on the cost of a guard.
 Are guards regulated in your state, and if so, what cost is incurred?
 Do security firms charge a premium for guards with specific licenses, credentials, or training?
 Also, how much training do they need to cover your requirements?
 Are there cybersecurity threats that will require the guard to be computer savvy?
 Is there anything about your location that will require special skills?
 A guard on an oil platform on the Gulf of Mexico will require a different skill set than one in a suburban office park.

-The cost to hire a security guard can also depend on the types of guard services you require.
+The cost to hire a security guard can also depend on the types of security services you require.
 Here are a few common types to consider.